 Growing Shoofly Plants

 Growing shoofly plants is easy.
-Start your seeds indoors about 7 to 8 weeks before the last frost, then transplant them outside once the temps in your area are warm enough to do so.
+Start your seeds indoors about seven to eight weeks before the last frost, then transplant them outside once the temps in your area are warm enough to do so.
 They like soil that drains well but will thrive in various types otherwise.